KaiserWerk/CertMaker-Bot/README.md

 ./certmaker-bot --config /some/dir/config.yaml
 ```

+#### Debug mode

-Usually, all output will be printed to Stdout.
-If you use the parameter ``--as-service``, the log output has
+Usually, all output will be written to the log file.
+If you use the parameter
+``--debug``, the log level will be `TRACE` instead of `INFO`, all output will be
-less meta information, but will be written to the log file.
+written to standard output instead of the log file.
-Also, the debug interval to check and refresh certificates is 15 seconds; the ``--as-service``
+Also, the debug interval to check and refresh certificates is 6 hours; the debug mode
-default is 6 hours.

-__This logic will be inverted with the first stable release at the latest!__
+default is 15 seconds (not to be used in production!).

 Example:
 ```bash
 ./certmaker-bot --as-service
 ```

+#### Log file location

 To change the location of the log file, use the ``--logfile`` parameter: